Definition-wise, a Job Interview is a meeting where the recruiter decides if you are suitable for the job from the answers they particularly ask.

 Are there times when you wanted to say something and you know the exact answer but your words get jumbled in front of the interviewer?
 Do you know why it happens?

 That’s why it is very important to remain calm and relaxed.
-Every people have their own way of pacifying themselves.
+Every people have their way of pacifying themselves.
 Find yours and make sure to maintain the tranquility.

-4. Browse the common questions
+4. Browse the Common Questions

 This little research might take some time but it is sure worth it.
 You’ll at least know what questions you should be expecting.
 That will ease you up and might reduce your tension too.

 Tips: Make sure to use the correct keywords in the search engine.
 For example, “Common questions asked in the job interview”; “Difficult questions in the job interview” etc.

-5. Prepare Your own answers
+5. Prepare Your Answers

 If you can find answers on the internet, so can the interviewers and the moment they’ll hear your ‘ready’ answers, they’ll recognize and might judge your originality.

 However, instead of using those googled replies, make a reply of your own, like, “Because I meet the requirements of the candidate you’re looking for and I’ve got the confidence to carry each of the tasks of the job responsibilities with my existing skills.”

 6. Positive Words

-7. Questions for Interviewer
+7. Questions for the Interviewer

 For example, what are the HR facilities you’ll get as an employee? what is the performance appraisal reward if your performance meets the extraordinary mark?

-Asking questions shows that you’re really interested and keen to know about your job.
+Asking questions shows that you’re interested and keen to know about your job.
 Good questions can create a good impression on the interviewers.
 So, prepare some(not many!) questions to ask the interviewer.

-For example, asking direct questions like “When will I get promoted? or “When will my salary increase?” might result in an impression that you’re desperate for increment rather than the original job.
+For example, asking direct questions like “When will I get promoted? or “When will my salary increase?” might result in an impression that you’re desperate for an increment rather than the original job.

 Instead, you might ask, “When can I expect my promotion provided that I perform consistently well?”
 It shows that you’re willing to perform your best in return for a good opportunity.

-8. Research about the company
+8. Research the company

 This is a must.
 You don’t have to memorize their ins and outs.
-Just visit their website, know their core business, how long they’re in the market, their mission, vision, their values, look at the pictures provided on the website too.
+Just visit their website, know their core business, how long they’re in the market, their mission, vision, and their values, and look at the pictures provided on the website too.

-You can get a rough idea about their organization, their culture and what they might be needing from their employees.
+You can get a rough idea about their organization, their culture, and what they might be needing from their employees.